Introduction

 Common Exterior Door Widths

-Here are prevalent exterior door widths:
+Here are some typical exterior door widths:

 - 32 inches: Ideal for back entrances or side doors leading to patios.